openpnp/openpnp/GcodeDriver.md

 Number of milliseconds to wait after connecting to the serial port before sending any commands.
 This is useful if you have a controller that resets on connect or takes a few seconds to start responding.

+### backslash-escaped-characters

+Enable this to allow escaped character sequences to be embedded in commands.
+The escape format is backslash U (upper or lower case) followed by exactly four hexadecimal characters (upper or lower case) representing the [Unicode](https://en.wikipedia.org/wiki/List_of_Unicode_characters) character to be sent.
+For example, to send a ctrl-x character (hex 18), place \u0018 in your command.
+The following shortcut escape sequences are also permissible:
+* \b - backspace character, equivalent to \u0008
+* \f - form feed character, equivalent to \u000C
+* \n - line feed character, equivalent to \u000A
+* \r - carriage return character, equivalent to \u000D
+* \t - tab character, equivalent to \u0009

 ## Sub-Drivers

 For **newer Versions of OpenPnP 2.0**, Sub-Drivers are obsolete.
 You can now add multiple drivers of any type using the usual `[+]` button on the Drivers tree node.